redref/tantale/docs/index.md

 ### Input (Custom socket line protocol)

-### Nagios_Input (Nagios formatted checks results from a file)
+Internal socket line parser.
+Parse data sended by Client.

+Very similar to nagios data format but add contact_groups information (from Client configuration)

+### Client

+> Not finished

+This thread/process may be run on hosts as client.

+It reads data from:
+  * diamond FIFO file (FIFO handler included in Tantale)
+    * only "range" checks implemented right now
+  * nagios format FIFO file (you may wrap)

+then forward it to specified tantale server.

+### Active Poller

 > Not implemented yet

-Also compliant with check-mk output format (same as nagios).

-### Poller - needed ?

-> Not implemented yet

-For now, active poller may be delegated to shinken/nagios
+For now, active poller may be delegated to shinken/nagios.
+I don't know is this could be really usefull.

 ## Inspirations